 The entrepreneurship co-concentration provides a strong background for launching and managing high-growth ventures in nascent or high-velocity industries.
 The curriculum introduces a set of tools and a way of thinking that will help students to navigate the uncertain, ambiguous contexts that often characterize new initiatives in established firms as well as startups.

 Intended to complement traditional concentrations such as finance or accounting, the course of study is available to Carroll School students.
-The entrepreneurship co-concentration will feature two required courses and two electives.
+The entrepreneurship co-concentration will feature core courses and electives.
 The program will provide a strong academic foundation in the fundamentals of nontraditional business.

 The Entrepreneurship Co-Concentration helps to prepare students for careers in: